 Of course, since she's mostly a pitiful human (though her enemies don't know that!), she's not very good at using her new powers...at least at first.
 More often than not, though, supernatural powers aren't enough, so she has to use her innately human wiles and resourcefulness to save the day.
 (Hilarity ensues, of course.)
 She goes from being a mild annoyance to being the thing the Boogeyman has nightmares about.

-The hero of my original series, "Ghost Hunter Yuki," who is by all appearances a normal school girl.
+The eponymous hero of my original series, "Ghost Hunter Yuki."
+Yuki Hisakawa is by all appearances a normal school girl.
 Her parents are divorced, she now lives with her father Ken, whose new job landed him in the cheerful seaside town of Sunnyshore.
-They have moved in with Yuki's curmudgeonly yet goodnatured paternal grandfather Yosho in his home above his convenience store.
 She attends 7th grade.

-I designed her specifically to be an "everygirl," with an unremarkable background and personality.
-She is awkward (such is puberty), aloof, reserved, and sarcastic, however when she shows kindness it is always genuine, and when she smiles, she means it.
+She is aloof, serious, and a complete smart-aleck, however when she shows kindness it is always genuine, and when she smiles, she means it.
 Yuki has a very strong need to do good, possibly to compensate for her own troubles with her family and new living situation.
-By virtue of her pre-teen clumsiness, she breaks the artifact known as the rift, returning magic to the world and awakening her dormant superpowers.
+By virtue of her pre-teen clumsiness, she breaks the artifact known as the rift, returning magic to the world and granting her superpowers.